Why you need to know what crossing midline is for your child’s development! Plus, 6 therapeutic crossing midline activities you can do at home easily.

 Need More Help With Sensory Needs?

 Difficulty crossing midline is just one of the many ways sensory processing needs can affect a child.
 They may be wild, aggressive, or incredibly sensitive.
 As a parent, it can feel overwhelming and confusing.
 Not to mention all of the misguided advice from everyone that doesn’t understand sensory.
-That’s why, as an OT, I teamed up with a behavior expert to give you a free workshop to help you figure out how to help your sensory kiddo.
+That’s why, I created the 3 Expert Secrets to Calm and Focus Your Child with Sensory Activities free workshop!

 (We’ll send a free workbook to your inbox)